Roxot/structure-conditional-mbr/README.md

 scmbr-generate -d dialogue-act -s test -m cluster-bleurt --cluster_model structure-embeddings-model --out cluster-generations.jsonl scmbr-generate -d dialogue-act -s test -m structure-embeddings-bleurt --threshold 0.8 --cluster_model structure-embeddings-model --out structure-embeddings-generations.jsonl
 ```

+We also evaluated the trained models on AlpacaEval and MT-Bench.
+The code for this evaluation can be found at [github.com/the-anne/instr-follow-eval](https://github.com/the-anne/sc-mbr-instr-follow-eval).

 ## Cite
 If you use these datasets or the code, please cite: